 The United States is experiencing a widening skills gap between what potential employees have and what employers are looking for.
 FHI 360’s National Institute for Work and Learning (NIWL) believes apprenticeships are a solution to this skills gap, providing a pathway to fulfilling careers that benefits employers, employees, and the entire workforce system.

-Through the PLACE Hub, NIWL seeks to expand awareness of and access to apprenticeships, building this valuable pathway to career attainment.
+Through our Registered Apprenticeship programs, NIWL seeks to expand awareness of and access to apprenticeships, building this valuable pathway to career attainment.

-FHI 360’s Promising Leaders Apprenticing in the Care Economy (PLACE) Hub brings together experts in workforce development to expand existing nationally registered apprenticeship programs (RAPs) and develop new opportunities within the Care Economy.
-PLACE apprentices will enter care economy roles, such as youth services, peer support, substance-use counseling, and mental health counseling.
-This national hub is funded by the U.S. Department of Labor’s (DOL) Apprenticeship Builds America grant (ABA2), and is part of a broad, bipartisan commitment to expand apprenticeship as a workforce solution.
+FHI 360’s Promising Leaders Apprenticing in the Care Economy Hub brings together experts in workforce development to expand existing nationally registered apprenticeship programs (RAPs) and develop new opportunities within the Care Economy.
+Apprentices will enter care economy roles, such as youth services, peer support, substance-use counseling, and mental health counseling.
+This national collaboration is funded by the U.S. Department of Labor’s (DOL) Apprenticeship Building America grant (ABA2), and is part of a broad, bipartisan commitment to expand apprenticeship as a workforce solution.

-FHI 360’s PLACE Hub provides workers an opportunity to build their skillsets in a rewarding career path while also meeting the critically growing need for care economy professionals.
+FHI 360’s Apprenticeship programs provide hard-working Americans an opportunity to build their skillsets in a rewarding career path while also meeting the critically growing need for care economy professionals.
+Complete our interest form to learn more:

 What is Apprenticeship?